- 1 Adding a glossary

 Students and teachers can leave comments on glossary definitions.
 The comments are available through a link at the bottom of the definition.

-If the Glossary auto-linking filter is enabled by an administrator (see Filters for further details), then turning this on allows individual entries in this glossary to be automatically linked whenever the concept words and phrases appear throughout the rest of the same course.
+If the Glossary auto-linking filter is enabled by an administrator (see Managing filters for further details), then turning this on allows individual entries in this glossary to be automatically linked whenever the concept words and phrases appear throughout the rest of the same course.
 This includes forum postings, internal resources, week summaries and so on.

 Note: Enabling linking for the glossary does not automatically turn on linking for each entry - linking needs to be set for each entry individually.
 If you do not want particular text to be linked (in a forum posting, say) then you should add <nolink> and </nolink> tags around the text.
 Note that category names are also linked.